 Nautilus International's round the clock service for members, Nautilus 24/7, has released new figures that demonstrate the benefits of Union membership, particularly for yacht crew, who faced a slew of unpaid wages and unfair dismissal cases in 2024.

-Yacht crew accounted for 76% of all call and messages (1029) to the emergency helpline for Union members in 2024, slightly down from 81% in 2023.
-Nearly 67% of all marine incidents reported to the helpline were raised by yacht crew − highlighting the importance of Union membership for all ranks in the sector.
+Yacht crew accounted for 76.5% of all calls to the emergency helpline for Union members in 2024 where vessel type was known, slightly down from 81% in 2023.
+Of the 521 new cases, 189 were from yacht crew.
+Nearly 67% of all marine incidents reported to the helpline were also raised by yacht crew − highlighting the importance of Union membership for all ranks in that sector.

 The most reported issues raised by yacht crew were unfair dismissal (40 cases); issues related to wages/salary payment (38 cases); repatriation (14 cases); and 12 calls reporting abuse, bullying, harassment, discrimination and/or violence (ABHDV).
 Enquiries on how to become a Union member accounted for nearly 3% of the 787 yacht callers.

-Given the high number of yacht callers, the Nautilus 24/7 helpline's most-complained-about issue for all seafarers in 2024 was also wages, with 26% of all callers complaining of either unpaid and/or delayed wages.
+Given the high number of yacht callers, the Nautilus 24/7 helpline's most-complained-about issue for all seafarers' calls and messages (1029) in 2024 was also wages, with 26% of all callers complaining of either unpaid and/or delayed wages.
 Just over 23% called about unfair dismissal.

-Not all callers to the emergency hotline were members, however, particular in isolated cases such as one of abandonment and another from crew concerned about going into pirate-infested areas.
+Not all callers to the emergency hotline were members, however, such as one from crew complaining of abandonment.
+Non-members are advised to join before any potential issues arise.

 The Nautilus 24/7 service, which was set up in 2014, is available using various contact methods including toll free calls globally, live chat, and emails.
 Contact details are available on the N24/7 hub.